-The Company's non-life insurance underwriting exposure in the UK, Ireland and Canada arising from COVID-19, together with mitigants, are as follows:
+The Company's non-life insurance underwriting exposure in the UK, Ireland, as well as to Canada (via its subsidiary business) arising from COVID-19, together with mitigants, are as follows:

-- Business Interruption: For the significant majority of the Company's commercial policies, where policy wordings are determined by the Company, cover is based on a specified list of diseases.
+- Business Interruption: For the significant majority of UK General Insurance commercial policies, where policy wordings are determined by the Company, cover is based on a specified list of diseases.
 These policies exclude business interruption due to new and emerging diseases, like COVID-19.
-Business interruption losses stemming from the current COVID-19 outbreak are therefore not covered under the significant majority of policies but there is a risk that litigation will be required to provide legal clarity in terms of the events and the cover provided under broker determined business interruption policy wordings where we are the lead or follow insurer and many of the issues were subject to the outcome of the FCA test case.
-Judgement in the FCA test case was received on 15 September 2020 and followed by the Supreme Court appeal on 15 January 2021.
-Following the verdict the legal uncertainty in the UK around gross losses has been significantly reduced.
-In order to provide clarity to policyholders and mitigate exposure to future events of a similar nature, exclusions have been added to relevant policy wordings at renewal. - Travel Insurance: The Company is potentially exposed to claims due to travel cancellation, disruption and sickness where this is insured by the Company.
+Business interruption losses stemming from the COVID-19 outbreak are therefore not covered under the significant majority of policies.
+The FCA test case sought to provide legal clarity in terms of the events and the cover provided by a variety of policy wordings, including broker determined policy wordings where we are the lead or follow insurer.
+Following the judgment received on 15 September 2020 and the subsequent Supreme Court appeal on 15 January 2021, the legal uncertainty in the UK around gross losses has been significantly reduced.
+In order to provide clarity to policyholders and mitigate exposure to future events of a similar nature, exclusions were added to relevant policy wordings at renewal. - Travel Insurance: The Company is potentially exposed to claims due to travel cancellation, disruption and sickness where this is insured.
 The Company is only exposed to losses after recoveries have been made from travel providers (e.g. tour operators or airlines) and agents.
-Travel disruption is not part of the Company's Aviva UK Direct cover and was removed as a policy option on 9 March but is included as standard in the majority of the added value accounts with the Company's banking partners.
+Travel disruption is not part of the Company's Aviva UK Direct cover but is included as standard in the majority of the added value accounts with the Company's banking partners.
 COVID-19 wording has been clarified to eliminate ambiguity, pricing adjusted to ensure risk is appropriately priced and further reinsurance cover has been purchased.
-These costs are offset by reduced claims frequency as a result of the current low levels of international travel, and are also partially mitigated through profit commission and future pricing agreements with distribution partners. - Other: There have also been impacts in other product lines as a result of reduced economic activity, for example there has been a reduction in claims frequency and a change in the severity of claims on motor lines.
-Private health insurance claims were also lower than expected levels in 2020 as a result of the disruption caused by the COVID-19 pandemic, and we provided a fair value pledge to policyholders to recognise the ongoing uncertainty around the ability to access treatment.
+These costs are offset by reduced claims frequency as a result of the current low levels of international travel, and are also partially mitigated through profit commission and future pricing agreements with distribution partners. - Other: There have also been impacts in other product lines as a result of reduced economic activity, for example there was a reduction in claims frequency and a change in the severity of claims on motor insurance as a result of changes in customer behaviour in response to government restrictions, although claims frequency has increased during 2021 as restrictions have eased.
+The disruption to global supply chains as a result of COVID-19 has also led to upwards pressure on claims severity.
+Private health insurance claims have also continued to be lower than expected as a result of the disruption caused by the COVID-19 pandemic, and in the UK the Company has provided a fair value pledge to policyholders to recognise the ongoing uncertainty around the ability to access treatment.